uoy-research/urotheliome-dash/README.md

 ## Database Setup

 The application requires a SQLite database containing gene expression data and metadata.
+The .db file is mounted as a volume inside docker compose and then the path (from inside the container) is set as an env variable.

 1. **Generate Database**:
    ```bash